 How long do hard boiled eggs last?

-Hard boiled eggs can last for up to one week if they are stored properly in the refrigerator.
+You can store hard-boiled eggs for up to one week if you store them properly in the refrigerator.
+Since the boiling process removes the protective coating of the eggs, it opens up the pores in the shell.
+This makes them vulnerable to bacteria, thus increasing the risk of contamination.
 After boiling, it is important to cool the eggs quickly and store them in an airtight container in the fridge.
-This helps to prevent the growth of bacteria and extends their shelf life.
+This helps prevent the growth of bacteria and extends their shelf life.

-Also, only peel the eggs only when you eat them as the shells can protect the them from bacterial contamination.
-However, note that as time goes on, they become less fresh and potentially develop a sulfurous odor.
-Therefore, consume them within a week to ensure the best taste and quality.
+Also, only peel the eggs when you are ready to eat them, as the shells can protect them from bacterial contamination.
+However, note that over time, they may become less fresh and potentially develop a sulfurous odor.
+Therefore, it’s advisable to consume them within a week to ensure the best taste and quality.

-For other cooked eggs such as fried egg, poached egg and even unshelled hard boiled egg, store them in refrigerator in maximum 3 to 4 days.
+For other cooked eggs, such as fried eggs, poached eggs, and even unshelled hard-boiled eggs, store them in the refrigerator for a maximum of 3 to 4 days.

 Reference: Healthline